Creative Practice: Popular Music

 Subject overview

-During your studies you will compose, record and perform as a solo artist, lead your own bands and ensembles while supporting your fellow students’ musical projects.
-You will perform regularly at concerts held at the historic Kenneth Myers Centre, formerly Auckland’s principal radio and television studios, and at other public popular music venues in the city.
+During your studies, you'll compose, record and perform as a solo artist.
+You'll also lead your own bands and groups while supporting your classmates in their musical projects.
+Live performances will be a regular part of your experience, at venues like the historic Kenneth Myers Centre and other popular music venues in Auckland City.

 Where can the Creative Practice: Popular Music specialisation take you?